 But little of value has recently been added to the store of knowledge

-During an eclipse there should be little change to the Moon's luminosity.
+During a T S E there should be little change to the Moon's luminosity.
 The shadow cast upon the Earth is small compared with the amount of available light reflecting surface area to keep the Moon illuminated.
 And of course shadows are always on the ground behind us, not in front of us.
 There seems no good reason why we should see a "shadow" and not the real thing.

-If the Moon is blue, and the Black Disc does exist, then it would be a reasonable assumption that we have allocated the wrong location for the Black Disk.
+If the Moon is well illuminated, and the Black Disc does exist, then it would be a reasonable assumption that we have allocated the wrong object and location for the Black Disk.